orbitalquark/textadept/docs/api.md

 lexer should be the name of your programming language in lower case followed by a *.lua* extension.
 For example, a new Lua lexer has the name *lua.lua*.

-Note: Try to refrain from using one-character language names like "c", "d", or "r".
-For example, Scintillua uses "ansi_c", "dmd", and "rstats", respectively.

 #### New Lexer Template

 There is a *lexers/template.txt* file that contains a simple template for a new lexer.
 Feel